tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 select rolls in the selected snapshot.
 The selected rolls determine the baking and endorsing rights in cycle ``n+PRESERVED_CYCLES``.

-The random seed for cycle ``n`` is a 256 bit number generated at the very end of cycle ``n-1`` from nonces to which delegates commit during cycle ``n-2``.
+The random seed for cycle ``n`` is a 256-bit number generated at the very end of cycle ``n-1`` from nonces to which delegates commit during cycle ``n-2``.
 One out of every ``BLOCKS_PER_COMMITMENT`` = 32 blocks can contain a commitment.
 There are therefore at most